Voting with Partial Orders: The Plurality and Anti-Plurality Classes: The Model

 \subsection{Axioms}

 Next, we introduce a number of axioms that each encode a normative requirement that, one might argue, any reasonable voting rule should satisfy.
-These axioms will later turn out to be useful for our characterisation results.

 The first four axioms, Anonymity, Neutrality, Reinforcement, and Continuity, are very common in the literature on scoring rules and are used by \citet{young1975} to characterise them.
 The first two are symmetry requirements that essentially state that the names of the agents and alternatives should not be considered important for choosing a winner.
 We formulate Anonymity in terms of a bijection $\mu:N\rightarrow N'$ for any two electorates $N,N'\subset\mathbb{N}$ with the same number of agents.
-Similarly, we formulate Neutrality in terms of a permutation $\sigma:A\rightarrow A$ on the set of alternatives, which extends to both sets $S\subseteq A$ of alternatives and preferences ${\pref} \in \mathcal{D}$ in a natural manner: $\sigma(S) = \{\,\sigma(x) \mid x\in S\,\}$ and $\sigma(\pref)=\{\,(\sigma(x),\sigma(y))\mid x\pref y\,\}$.
+Similarly, we formulate Neutrality in terms of a permutation $\sigma:A\rightarrow A$ on the set of alternatives, which extends to both sets $S\subseteq A$ of alternatives and preferences ${\pref} \in \mathcal{D}$ in the natural manner: $\sigma(S) = \{\,\sigma(x) \mid x\in S\,\}$ and $\sigma(\pref)=\{\,(\sigma(x),\sigma(y))\mid x\pref y\,\}$.

 \begin{axiom}[Anonymity] For any two electorates $N,N'\subset\mathbb{N}$ with the same number of agents and any bijection $\mu:N\rightarrow N'$, it should be the case that \mbox{$F((\pref_i)_{i\in N})$} = \mbox{$F((\pref_{\mu(i)})_{i\in N})$}. \end{axiom}